 Your CV of Success

-The second of these is what I like to call the Curriculum Vitae (or CV) of Success (something I developed last year for The Creative Arcana).
+The second of these is what I like to call the Curriculum Vitae (or CV) of Success (something I developed last year).
 This is more than what goes on your résumé or what you talk about in a job interview.
 Contrasted with the failure résumé, this CV is about highlighting your accomplishments and telling your life’s story.

 The CV of Success contains eight thought-provoking questions designed to help you think back over your years (or decades) of experiences as a creator.
 Get nostalgic with this one.
 Go through old social media posts, dig through old notebooks, and review photos from years ago.
 The goal here is to excavate your past to remember all the things you’ve accomplished.